httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

    6. Discard any leading OWS from input_string.
    7. If input_string is empty, fail parsing.
 3. No structured data has been found; fail parsing.

+### Parsing a List of Lists from Text {#parse-listlist}

+Given an ASCII string input_string, return a list of lists of items. input_string is modified to remove the parsed value.

+1. let top_list be an empty array.
+2. Let inner_list be an empty array.
+3. While input_string is not empty:
+   1. Let item be the result of running Parse Item from Text ({{parse-item}}) with input_string.
+   2. Append item to inner_list.
+   3. Discard any leading OWS from input_string.
+   4. If input_string is empty, append inner_list to top_list and return top_list.
+   5. Let char be the result of consuming the first character of input_string.
+   6. If char is COMMA:
+      1. Append inner_list to top_list.
+      2. Let inner_list be an empty array.
+   7. Else if char is not ";", fail parsing.
+   8. Discard any leading OWS from input_string.
+   9. If input_string is empty, fail parsing.
+4. No structured data has been found; fail parsing.

 ### Parsing a Parameterised List from Text {#parse-param-list}